TyphooN-/MQL5-NNFX-Risk_Management_System/CRYPTO_SUPPLY_ANALYSIS.md

 **The play:** Split deployment.
 60% ETH ($1.25M) + 40% BTC ($830K).
 SOL only if it shows structural bottom with catalyst (staking yield increase, emission reduction, ecosystem growth).
 Do not long DOGE under any circumstances.

 **Or: 100% ETH for maximum return.** One instrument.
 One direction.
 One DARWIN.
-The same philosophy that made BBUD's SOL short work.
+The same philosophy that made AJTK's SOL short work.
 If the SOL short succeeds because of supply thesis purity, the ETH long should succeed for the same reason — supply thesis purity in the other direction.

 ---